Olical/snowball/README.md

  * [x] Joining and leaving voice channels automatically when there are users around
  * [x] Synthesising speech using Google's API and sending it to a voice channel
  * [x] Receiving audio into a file (just interim until I can pipe through Sphinx / Google Speech API)
+ * [x] Batching streams of audio into distinct phrases grouped by user.
- * [ ] Comprehension of audio with CMU Sphinx for a keyword (requires downsampling to 16kHz and flipping BigEndian to LittleEndian)
+ * [ ] Wake word detection with Porcupine (requires resampling the phrases)
  * [ ] Sending audio after a keyword off to Google for recognition (can use Discord's native 48kHz BigEndian)
  * [ ] Actual bot functionality using the comprehension and synthesis of speech developed earlier